Login/Register

 What's so great about transistors?
 Everything!
 They are in most of what we use these days, performing as amplifiers, switches, and the basic elements of logic.
 Do you know how they work?
 How to design with them?
 Some of the fundamental circuit topologies?
 The different kinds?
 If not, let's learn about them.
 There are many things that you can learn that allow you design simple circuits that make life easier.
 We explores semiconductor physics, bipolars, FETs, the three basic topologies of simple amplifiers, differential amps, Darlingtons, cascodes, and much more.
 Throw away those black boxes, and design with The Mighty Transistor.

-Kristen McIntyre, K6WX, has been interested in radio since she was 5 years old.
-She started in Amateur Radio in 1979 getting her ticket while at MIT.
+Kristen McIntyre, K6WX, has been interested in radio since she was five years old.
+As a youth, she built many radio kits including her favorite: a one-tube radio kit.

 Friday April 22, 2016 - Membership Meeting